 Doing child care is one of the more common jobs for stay at home moms.
 But, can I be honest for a minute?
 I really didn’t see myself doing it.

 However, when it came down to it, I really wanted to stay home with my baby.
-So when an acquaintance approached me to watch her children part-time, I decided to go for it (and I actually really like it now, by the way).
+So when a friend approached me to watch her children part-time, I decided to go for it (and I actually really like it now, by the way).

 This childcare job is super part-time, just twice a week for 5 hours each time, but it brings in enough money to help ends meet for now.